-There's a dreaded sound or sight that so many RV owners know all too well.
+There's one particular sound or sight that so many RV owners dread hearing/seeing.

-Any RVers with half a brain can immediately figure out what is making the noise in the walls or what made that little black poo.
+Any RVer with half a brain can immediately figure out what is making the noise in the walls or what made that little black poo.

 If you hear it, you know you've got a mouse (or multiple mice) in your camper.
 It's the #2 thing you don't want to find in your RV, second only to water damage.

 Fast fact for you- mice produce around 75 mouse droppings a day.
 And that's the least of the destruction they spread.